mgifford/openpats/VPAT2.4/VPAT2.4RevEU-February2020-instructions.md

   - If a requesting customer has identified that a section of the standard does not apply, information should be included in the notes that the section has been removed.
 - **WCAG 2.x Tables:** The WCAG 2.x criteria are shown in three tables, Level A, Level AA, and Level AAA.
   - If desired, these tables can be combined into one table.
-  - When reporting on a level (A, AA or AAA) all criteria for that level must be answered for the particular version of WCAG that the report includes
+  - When reporting on a level (A, AA or AAA) all criteria for that level must be answered for the particular version of WCAG that the report includes.
 - **Language:** Translation to other languages is permitted.
 - **Multiple Reports:** When using the VPAT to create an Accessibility Conformance Report for complex products it may be helpful to separate answers into multiple reports.
 For example, when a product is an Authoring Tool that also has web content and documentation.
 When multiple reports are used for a complex product, it is required to explain this and how to reach the other reports in the Notes section of each report.
 - **Criteria Text:** To help conserve space in the ITI template only the criteria ID number and a short title have been included.
 Where possible, links have been included to the standard/guideline.